StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: -
 - **Default**: FALSE
-- **Description**: Whether to view the profile of a query.
+- **Description**: Whether to collect the profile of a query.
 If this parameter is set to `TRUE`, the system collects the profile of the query.
 If this parameter is set to `FALSE`, the system does not collect the profile of the query.

 ##### enable_background_refresh_connector_metadata